Varicose veins: Causes and solutions

 What to consider to be proactive about varicose veins?

--Reduce inflammation.
-Studies show blood withdrawn from the site of the varicose vein appears to have significantly increased concentration of interleukin-6, fibrinogen, and hemoglobin when compared to the same patient's antecubital blood sample supporting the hypothesis that inflammation is increased in tissues drained by varicose vein.
-Understanding and addressing the inflammation is key to solving varicose veins.
+Reduce inflammation.
+Studies show blood withdrawn from the site of the varicose vein appears to have significantly increased concentrations of interleukin-6, fibrinogen, and hemoglobin when compared to the same patient’s antecubital blood sample, supporting the hypothesis that inflammation is increased in tissues drained by varicose veins.
+Understanding and addressing inflammation is key to solving varicose veins.

 DISCLAIMER